-We believe our PDC platform has potential to provide targeted delivery of a diverse range of oncologic payloads, as exemplified by the product candidates listed below, that may result in improvements upon current standard of care (SOC) for the treatment of a broad range of human cancers:
+We believe our PDC platform has potential to provide targeted delivery of a diverse range of oncologic payloads, as exemplified by our lead product candidates discussed above.
+Additional pipeline product candidates, listed below, may also result in improvements to the current standard of care (SOC) for the treatment of a broad range of human cancers:

-- CLR 12120 Series is an alpha emitting radio-conjugate program.
-The company has validated the in vivo potential of alpha emitting phospholipid radioconjugates and their potential to treat highly refractory and difficult to treat solid tumors.
-Cellectar is currently progressing with a lead molecule using actinium-225 as the alpha emitting payload. - The company has developed a series of proprietary small molecule phospholipid drug conjugates.
+- The company has developed a series of proprietary small molecule phospholipid drug conjugates.
 These programs employ either novel payload or novel linkers.
 Many of these molecules have demonstrated efficacy and tolerability in preclinical mouse models.
 The collaboration with IntoCell Inc. successfully met its agreed upon endpoint.
 The collaboration provided significant data which has led Cellectar to select a series of highly potent cytotoxic small molecule payloads for further development. - In collaboration with other parties, Cellectar has also validated that the PLE is capable of delivering peptide payloads and oligonucleotide (siRNA, mRNA, etc.) payloads to the tumors when delivered systemically.
 These molecules have also been shown to demonstrate activity and safety in multiple preclinical mouse models.
 Based upon these collaborations and the data, the company has initiated internal proprietary programs with each of these treatment modalities.